Best Mattress Foundations

 Overall Thoughts:

 Amerisleep has become synonymous with luxurious, durable sleep products, and their Upholstered Bed Frame nicely exemplifies their commitment to quality.
-The frame is made to be timeless and classic.
-It features gray upholstered side rails and a neutral gray headboard that can go with almost any bedding color and design you can imagine.
+I find this frame to be timeless and classic.
+I like the gray upholstered side rails and the neutral gray headboard because they can go with almost any bedding color and design out there.
 Thick, sturdy wooden slats form the foundation to lay your mattress without additional frames or box springs.

-The slats are also very easy to install.
-In fact, all the pieces are constructed to be put together within minutes without any tools or skills required.
-The frame's espresso legs leave about 6 inches of under-bed storage space, giving your bed a storage function without sacrificing a modern look.
-This space can also be helpful for sleepers with mobility issues.
-Buyers can choose between the king, queen, or full sizes.
+The manufacturers made sure that the slats are very easy to install.
+In fact, I was able to put together all the pieces within a few minutes without any tools and no prior skills, so that was a relief.
+The frame's espresso legs leave about 6 inches of under-bed storage space, giving your bed a storage function without sacrificing the modern look.
+Buyers can choose between the king, queen, or full size options.
 Seniors with back pain may want to pair this bed frame with the best mattress for seniors, such as the Amerisleep AS3.
 It delivers the perfect balance of comfort and support, with some bounce and cooling features that will give you the cool and restorative sleep you so deserve.

 Amerisleep offers free shipping to shoppers within the contiguous United States.
+Their queen-size bed frames currently go for $779.40.
+Shoppers also have an option of adding a discounted mattress and saving up to 40% on the bed frame.
 All frames come with a 1-year manufacturer's warranty that covers faults in the upholstery cover and defects in the frame's construction.
+However, they're non-refundable since only Amerisleep mattresses have sleep trial periods.

 What We Like